Tasmania Travel Guide

 Bridestowe Lavender Estate – Famous lavender fields with endless purple rows stretching over the hills.
 The smell of lavender is everywhere and the scenery almost looks like something from a movie.
 Entry is around $20, but it’s a beautiful stop if you enjoy photography and landscapes.

 Little Blue Lake – A small lake with an incredibly bright blue color that almost looks unreal.
-It’s not a big place, but it’s a fun and quick stop during a roadtrip.
+Although Little Blue Lake is quite small, the bright blue color makes it a fun stop during a road trip.

 East Coast